magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_vis_animations.md

 ## Animated Subplots

 [Subplots](gallery-vis-subplots) are a powerful tool to see the field along a path while viewing the 3D models at the same time.
-This is specifially illustrative as an animation where the field at the respective path position is indicated by a marker.
+This is specifically illustrative as an animation where the field at the respective path position is indicated by a marker.

 ```{code-cell} ipython3
 magpy.show(